moovspace/HowTo/git_cmd/SSH-DEPLOY-GIT.md

-# Bitbucket deploy with ssh, ssh-keys and git
+# Git deploy with ssh, ssh-keys and git
 ## git clone --depth=1
 Disable password logins on ssh user only with ssh-keys.